 Sir Francis Drake Blvd from Samuel P. Taylor Park to the Platform Bridge - Funds for the environmental document and PS&E were allocated in FY 2006-07.
 Design funds were allocated in FY 2010-11 with construction in FY 2011-12.
 The project was completed in January 2014.
-Approximately \$935,000 remains for the second prioritized project in the West Marin Planning Area, which is Sir Francis Drake Blvd from Fairfax Limit to Samuel P. Taylor (Shafter Bridge).
-The County is also the sponsor for this segment.
-While the remaining funds are insufficient for the construction phase of the project, it should sufficient to conduct preliminary engineering to move the project as a "shovel ready" project for other funding.
+Approximately \$800,000 remained for the second prioritized project in the West Marin Planning Area, which is Sir Francis Drake Blvd from Fairfax Limit to Samuel P. Taylor (Shafter Bridge).
+The County was also the sponsor for this segment.
+While the remaining funds were insufficient for the construction phase of the project, the County was able to construct improvements on Sir Francis Drake Boulevard between Lagunitas Road and Wild Iris Drive with the Measure A funds.
+The County was able to secure other funds to complete the rest of the project.